blaster151/fp-oneoff/docs/math/notes/first-iso.md

 - `firstIsoWitness(f)` verifies homomorphism + bijection, reporting `{ inj, surj, homo, iso }`.

 **Guardrail (CI-ish) rule:** fail builds if a new hom claims to be iso but the witness fails.

-**Plural idiom connection:** We never reify "the set of all groups" - we just work with concrete finite carriers and their operations, letting the mathematical structure emerge through computation rather than set-theoretic foundations.

-*Code:* `src/algebra/groups/firstIso.ts`
-*Tests:* `tests/groups/firstIso.test.ts`
-*Guards:* `scripts/guards/iso-guard.ts`